-- " Use non-salted flavourings (e.g. lemon juice, vinegars, spices, curry powder, frozen, dried and fresh herbs, onions, peppers, garlic and tomato paste) to enhance the taste of food. - " Specifically state in recipes that alternative methods of seasoning are to be used in place of salt - " Do not have salt available for pupils to add to meals.
+- " Use non-salted flavourings (e.g. lemon juice, vinegars, spices, curry powder, frozen, dried and fresh herbs, onions, peppers, garlic and tomato paste) to enhance the taste of food. - " Specifically state in recipes that alternative methods of seasoning are to be used in place - Do not have salt available for residents to add to meals.